 Will you keep my information private?
 Confidentiality is one of the most important components of the relationship between a health care provider and their clients or patients.
 Successful therapy and assessment require a high degree of trust with highly sensitive subject matter that is usually not disclosed with anyone but a psychologist or therapist.
 I will provide you with a written copy of my Notification of Privacy Practices disclosure agreement and my Informed Consent for Psychological Services, which explains how your personal health information is stored and protected.
 There may be instances where you want me to share information or give an update to someone else, like another member of your healthcare team or a family members.
 By law, I cannot release any information about you without obtaining your written permission.
 I have an Authorization to Share Personal Health Information form that you can complete, which will allow me to do this.

 However, state law and professional ethics require therapists to maintain confidentiality except for the following situations:

-* Suspected abuse or neglect of children, adults, and elders, based on information provided by the client or collateral sources.
+1. Suspected abuse or neglect of children, adults, and elders, based on information provided by you or someone else

 2. If I have reason to suspect that you are seriously in danger of harming yourself or someone else.